ulizama/TiFastlane/README.md

 * [Jason Kneen](https://github.com/jasonkneen) for creating some awesome CLI tools from which I'm basing this one

 ## Changelog
+* 0.3.7 Fix problem with uploading only metadata and screenshots
 * 0.3.6 Update to use the latest tools provided by [@KrauseFx](https://github.com/KrauseFx/fastlane)
 * 0.3.4 Fix on status and snapshot call
 * 0.3.3 Update app version on send